This easy Pickled Red Cabbage recipe is a great way to use leftover cabbage and make a versatile condiment!

 Instructions

-- Pour half of the brine into each jar so that they have equal amounts of liquid, garlic cloves, and bay leaves.
-The brine will not cover the cabbage pieces entirely, and may only come up to the middle of the jar.
-Seal the jars tightly and leave them at room temperature for 3.5 to 4 hours.
+- Pour half of the brine into each jar so that they have equal amounts of liquid.
+The brine may not cover the cabbage pieces entirely and may only come up to the middle of the jar.
+This is intentional/not a problem, since the cabbage will release liquid and soften as it comes to room temperature.
+As a result, liquid will fully cover the cabbage after it sits for a while.

 Notes